antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 We are working on bringing this concept/naming closer to EF and other .NET frameworks.

 #### Load your data
 One of the most important things is, as always, your data!
-You need to load a Dataset into the ML pipeline to be used to train your model.
+Load a Dataset into the ML pipeline to be used to train your model.

-In ML.NET data is similar to a SQL view.
+In ML.NET, data is similar to a SQL view.
 It is lazily evaluated, schematized, heterogenous.
-For building our sentiment analysis model this is how our sample data is going to look like:
+In this example, the sample dataset looks like this:

 | Toxic  (label) | Comment  (text)                                      |
 |----------------|------------------------------------------------------|